-Deck: The Vintage Wisdom Oracle
+Deck: Wild Wisdom of the Faery Oracle

-Overall Rating: 8/10
+Overall Rating: 5/10

-Cardstock: They’re maybe a little thicker than I would like, considering the size of the cards.
-They measure 5.5″ tall and 3.75″ wide (or 14cm x 9.5 cm).
-My hands can’t riffle shuffle them very easily, but I manage with a combination of shuffling methods.
-The deck box is a two part hard case, which holds up well.
+Cardstock: They’re pretty flexible and smooth, but the cards are nearly too large for me to shuffle.
+They measure about 5.5″ tall and 3.75″ wide (or 14cm x 9.5 cm).
+Still, I manage to get them mixed up well with a combination of shuffling methods.
+The deck box is a two part hard case, which so far is holding up well.

 Artwork: The artwork appears to be mostly traditional media, but the artist’s website says that she often begins with watercolor or acrylic, and then adds a little more in digital form afterwards.
 If you haven’t noticed yet, I’m generally a sucker for watercolors.
 A lot of the art is pretty “twee”, almost all the fairies have wings, and while there’s a range of sizes (from tiny to human-sized), there’s not much by way of diversity of body shape or skin tone (mostly femme, white, thin, and wearing filmy clothing).
 The cards also have the name and keywords written over the image, despite the rather large border, and the contrast isn’t great on a few of them.